Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 10. Squeegee Bonus

-One of the most high-paying extra income-generating jobs on board is pushing operation or squeegee bonus.
+One of the most high-paying extra income-generating jobs on board is pushing operation or squeegee bonuses.

-Some ships carry cargoes that require heating throughout the voyage.
-A certain temperature is maintained too prevent it from solidifying inside the tank.
+Some types of ships carry cargoes that require heating throughout the voyage.
+A certain temperature is maintained to prevent it from solidifying inside the tank.

-During discharging operation, these cargoes can’t be 100% discharged without the help of manual manpower.
+During discharging operations, these cargoes can’t be 100% discharged without the help of manual manpower.

 Cargoes are trapped in some areas of the tank unable to slide to the suction side due to its viscosity.

-For this reason, crewmembers are asked to get inside and “push” these cargoes so it slides to the bilge well, enough for the pump to suck it out.
+For this reason, crewmembers are asked to go inside the tanks and “push” these cargoes so it slides to the bilge well, enough for the pump to suck it out.

 A squeegee is used to do this hence the term squeegee bonus.
 The remaining cargo is “pushed” and when your crew mate says something about pushing, he is referring to this job.

-But the reward for this job is very good since you are paid in a per tank basis.
-If your ship carries ten tanks with this cargo, imagine how much you’d get after pushing operation.
+But the reward for this job is very good since you are paid on a per-tank basis.
+If your ship carries ten tanks with this cargo, imagine how much you’d get after the pushing operation.

 Not All Ships Have This So…